 The Nurse Aide curriculum requires advanced English language skills.
 Wake Tech offers English as a Second Language (ESL) classes free for students who want to improve their speaking, reading, writing and listening skills to increase their college and career readiness.

-The Nurse Aide I course includes basic nursing skills required to provide safe and competent care for individuals.
-Emphasis is placed on person-centered care, the aging process, communication, safety/emergencies, infection prevention, legal and ethical issues, measurements, elimination, nutrition, basic restorative care/rehabilitation, dementia, mental health and end-of-life care.
 Upon completion, students should be able to demonstrate knowledge and skills and be eligible to test for listing on the North Carolina Nurse Aide I Registry.

 Many employers and lay people use the term CNA, or Certified Nursing Assistant, for nurse aides.
 They work under the supervision of the licensed registered nurse, RN, and do not have a license.
 The NA I in North Carolina is regulated and listed on the Nurse Aide I Registry by the state Division of Health Services Regulation, which is part of the North Carolina Department of Health and Human Services.
 To become listed as a Nurse Aide I, federal regulations require that all candidates pass a state competency exam that consists of both a written and skills exam.

-For more information regarding the State Exam, visit Credentia's website.
+For more information regarding the state exam, visit Credentia's website.

 Students may submit a withdrawal request and receive refunds in the following instances: